virtualsquare/v2glossary/README.md

 ## umview (v²)

+It is a is a View OS implementation.
+UMView is a partial virtual machine and userspace hypervisor capable of intercepting system calls and modifying their behavior according to the calling process' view.
+In order to provide flexibility and modularity UMView supports modules loadable at runtime using a plugin architecture.

 ## umvu (v²)

 It's a user mode implementation of VUOS.
 It has been designed to implement a